sajidmahmud69/Rentit/Readme.md

 15. cd frontend\rentit_react
 16. npm install ( this will install all react and node modules needed for the project to run)
-17. Once the setup is ready use the command npm start 18 This will open up a window in your local browser with the web app running
+17. Once the setup is ready use the command npm start 18 This will open up a window in your local browser with the web app running.
-19.